 It was already pitch dark when we reached the parking lot at the entry to the glen.
 The air was fresh, bringing the scent of soaked soil and snow.
 It was the first time I smell that combo this winter, which brought a strong dose of excitement.

 Once in the hut, food, chat, sleep.
 Simple.
 The next morning, I woke up eager for the day.
-And as I went outside to brush my teeth, the expectations turned into the reality.
+And as I went outside to brush my teeth, the expectations turned into reality.

 The daylight exposed the glen, but also the Steall Falls into their full beauty.

-My plan for the day was to hike the Ring of Steall, around 20Km / 12mi long loop that goes up the southern ridge, and scales four Munros (mountains over 3,000 ft tall) before descending back to the glen.
+The plan for the day was to hike the Ring of Steall, around 20Km / 12mi long loop that goes up the southern ridge and scales four Munros (mountains over 3,000 ft tall) before descending back to the glen.
 When others got up, I asked who else is keen about the hike, and a few said so.
 However, the procedure of getting ready was taking long, and the light outside was too good to just sit and wait, doing nothing.
 So I mentioned that I'll wait on the trailhead, and climbed the slope near the waterfall to get some vistas.

-Once reunited, I locked the GPS and we headed to the ridge.
+Once reunited, I locked the GPS, and we headed to the ridge.

 Meanwhile, clouds were rolling in and out, creating a colorful theater.

 Giving views on some of the most remote bits of the Highlands..

 Getting further, we found a rock ledge to shelter us from the fresh breeze, where we made a lunch stop.
 Then we established how's everyone doing, and opted to skip the last mountain to take a detour by using a longer route, but without the good-sized elevation difference that would need to scale if we'd stay on track.